A doctor and nurse faces imprisonment after leaving a gauze swab inside the woman’s womb after her baby was delivered by caesarian section.

 How can malpractice affect a nursing’s career?

 A nurse may be sued even if he or she has complied with the standards of care required to a nurse.
-Another consequence may also lead to revocation of nurse’s license.
+Another consequence may also lead to the revocation of a nurse’s license.
 Aside from this, these events may also lead to emotional havoc and strike a fatal blow to a nurse’s self-confidence and self-esteem.

 As part of the medical community, it is our duty to properly take care of the patients and carry out the proper procedures to be done for the patient.
 As nurses, it is our duty to give the utmost care to the patient and it is also our responsibility to avoid such negligence that happens within the hospital.